Best Guide to Streaming with OVOPlay

 One of the most unique and ambitious features to be offered by a mobile provider, OVOPlay is a streaming service run by the well-liked prepaid mobile provider OVO.
-Focusing largely on sports content – though not entirely – OVOPlay has been a feature available to OVO customers since the company launched.
-More recently, though, the service has been expanding, and now is a far more ambitious service than it was at launch, with more content and an optional premium subscription.
+Focusing largely on sports content, podcasts and radio, OVOPlay has been a feature available to OVO customers since the company launched.
+The service has been expanding, and now is a far more ambitious service gaining traction in the sports streaming space and Esports.

 What Makes OVOPlay Unique?

 In Australia, we’ve got no shortage of excellent sports coverage, both on free to air TV and via streaming – especially with Foxtel-owned provider Kayo Sports coming onto the scene to put sports streaming at the forefront of people’s attention.

 But long before anyone else was doing it, then-new mobile provider OVO decided to do something to make themselves stand out in an increasingly crowded market, where prepaid mobile carriers are around every corner.
 Knowing that there was substantial interest in sports not being adequately covered either by free or pay TV, OVO decided to set up OVOPlay, a sports streaming service available to anyone to download the app or watch on a browser with no subscription required.

 Back then, it was just a handful of sports – largely motorsport – but it didn’t take long for that to expand.
 With sports like water polo, rugby, badminton, more motorsport, Aussie pro wrestling, rugby and so much more.

 Alongside that growth came the opening up of OVOPlay to everyone for the most basic plan with limited sports (the perk of streaming with data rewards remains exclusive to OVO’s SIM mobile customers, of course).